tgregory98/Mechanical-schema-conceptualisation/README.md

 	- Deduplication of `etl` nodes
 	- Abstracting the graph by removing very contextual nodes

-   The interesting maths comes in with the computation of the similarity matrix, so I will explain the reasoning behind it here.
+   The interesting maths comes in with the computation of the similarity matrix, so I will explain it here.

 3. Work-in-progress.